pkrobinette/morphomod/README.md

    b.
 LOGO-Gray, LOGO-L, and LOGO-H from [here](https://github.com/vinthony/deep-blind-watermark-removal#Resources).

    c.
 Alpha1-S and Alpha1-L: *(Due to anonymity, this will be provided for the final publication.)*

+   d.
+Disorient: *(Due to anonymity, this will be provided for the final publication.)*

 ## Test
 | Experiment | Script Locations |